Download COBOL Converter Free Trial

 How much does AWS Mainframe Modernization cost?

-For a medium size system, IBM mainframe runtime can reach the high six to low seven figure range per year.
+For a mid-sized enterprise workload, IBM mainframe runtime frequently reaches the high six to low seven figure range annually.
 AWS Mainframe Modernization often lowers on-premise infrastructure costs, but annual cloud runtime and storage usually fall into the mid six figure range depending on workload and usage.

 AWS Mainframe Modernization also introduces platform dependency.
 Migrated applications rely on AWS-native components such as the managed mainframe-compatible runtime, IAM security model, CloudFormation infrastructure, and AWS data and storage services.
 These features simplify deployment but tightly couple the system to the AWS ecosystem.